Bob Martin (comedian)

-Robert Martin (born December 8, 1962) is a television and musical theatre actor and writer from Toronto, Ontario, Canada.
+Robert Martin (born December 8, 1962) is a Canadian television and musical theatre actor and librettist.

 Career

 Theatre

 Martin began his career as an actor and director at The Second City in Toronto in 1996.
 He served as Second City Toronto's artistic director from 2003–2004.

-In 2005, he made his Broadway debut starring as “Man in Chair” in the musical The Drowsy Chaperone, which he co-wrote with Don McKellar (book), and Lisa Lambert and Greg Morrison (music and lyrics).
+In 2005, he made his Broadway debut starring as "Man in Chair" in the musical The Drowsy Chaperone, which he co-wrote with Don McKellar (book), and Lisa Lambert and Greg Morrison (music and lyrics).
 He was nominated for the Tony Award for Best Actor in a Musical and won the Tony Award for Best Book of a Musical with Don McKellar.
 He reprised his role in London's West End production of The Drowsy Chaperone, for which he received an Olivier nomination.
 Martin then kicked off the show's North American tour on its first stop in Toronto.

 Martin wrote the book for the musical Minsky's, which premiered at the Ahmanson Theater in Los Angeles in 2009.

 He returned to Broadway as co-bookwriter of Elf with Thomas Meehan, lyrics by Chad Beguelin and music by Matthew Sklar.
 Elf had two limited engagements for the holiday seasons of 2010 and 2012.

 Martin wrote the book for a musical adaptation of the 1973 film The Sting, with music and lyrics by Mark Hollmann, lyrics by Greg Kotis, and direction by John Rando, who had previously collaborated on Urinetown.
 Additional music and lyrics were provided by the show's star Harry Connick, Jr. The Sting premiered at Paper Mill Playhouse in Millburn, NJ.

 He collaborated with Beguelin and Sklar again for Half Time at Paper Mill Playhouse, which had premiered in Chicago in 2015 under the title Gotta Dance.

 Martin reunited once more with the team of Sklar, Beguelin, and director Casey Nicholaw on The Prom which has its world-premiere at the Alliance Theatre in Atlanta in 2016.
 The Prom opened on Broadway at the Longacre Theatre on November 11, 2018.
 The Prom received seven Tony nominations including Best Musical and Best Book of a Musical for Martin and Beguelin.

 In 2020, Netflix released a film adaptation of The Prom, which was directed by Ryan Murphy and starred Meryl Streep, James Corden, Nicole Kidman, Andrew Rannells, and Keegan-Michael Key.

-Martin is currently writing the book for a musical adaptation of The Princess Bride with Rick Elice, a sequel to The Drowsy Chaperone, a musical adaptation of Night at the Museum with Shawn Levy, and an adaptation of Millions with a score by Adam Guettel.
+Martin has written the book for a musical adaptation of The Princess Bride with Rick Elice, a sequel to The Drowsy Chaperone, and a musical adaptation of Night at the Museum with Shawn Levy.

+Martin's latest projects include writing the books for two new musicals, Smash, based on the television series, and Boop!
+The Musical, a new musical about Betty Boop.
+He is also writing the book for the world premiere of Millions at the Alliance Theatre in Atlanta, GA.
+The show is directed by Bartlett Sher with music and lyrics by Adam Guettel.